 BUILDING CHARACTERISTICS.
 This group of risk indicators is associated with building characteristics, such as the median appraisal dollar value of all primary structures in high-risk floodplains susceptible to flooding.
 Additionally, this category includes building property factors more vulnerable to flood risk, like the percentages of floodplain buildings that are manufactured homes, one-story structures, PRE-FIRM structures, or have subgrade basements.
 Although building stock type and value properties are primarily determined from tax assessment data (building value, occupancy class, foundation type, story, building year, and area), the Building-Level Risk Assessment (BLRA) database allows for the default tax assessment data values to be replaced with more accurate user-defined values from other data sources.
-The building year and date of the initial Flood Insurance Rate Map (FIRM) identifies the Pre- or Post-FIRM status of structures that may not have been mitigated properly according to local floodplain management ordinances.
+The building year and date of the initial Flood Insurance Rate Map (FIRM) identifies the Pre- or Post-FIRM status of structures.
+The last risk factor of this category is minus-rated POST-FIRM structures, a percentage of structures that may not have been mitigated properly according to local floodplain management ordinances.
 Note that all the detailed building attributes of this category are collected for all primary structures in the Special Flood Hazard Area, or 1% annual chance (100-yr) floodplain.